collabnix/community/content/en/docs/devops/intro/_index.md

 ## What is DevOps?

-DevOps is a cultural shift and the adoption of a specific mindset -- one that emphasizes communication and collaboration among development and IT operations teams, as well as with other stakeholders.
-DevOps is not an individual, nor is it a specific tool or technology.
+- DevOps is not an individual, nor is it a specific tool or technology.
 DevOps typically incorporates common methodologies such as continuous integration, continuous delivery and automation.
+- DevOps is a cultural shift and the adoption of a specific mindset -- one that emphasizes communication and collaboration among development and IT operations teams, as well as with other stakeholders.

 ## What problems does DevOps try to solve?

-DevOps tries to address many of the issues inherent in traditional application development and delivery methodologies, with the goal of improving operations throughout the application development lifecycle.
-The following list includes several of the issues that DevOps tries to address.
+- DevOps tries to address many of the issues inherent in traditional application development and delivery methodologies, with the goal of improving operations throughout the application development lifecycle.
+- The following list includes several of the issues that DevOps tries to address.

-The application delivery process is slow, with fixes and updates taking too long.
+   - The application delivery process is slow, with fixes and updates taking too long.
-Siloes between development, operations and other stakeholders make it difficult to work toward common application delivery goals.
+   - Siloes between development, operations and other stakeholders make it difficult to work toward common application delivery goals.
-Applications do not run correctly in all environments.
+   - Applications do not run correctly in all environments.
 They might work fine during development and testing but not when they're deployed in a production environment.

 Problems with an application are often discovered late in the development lifecycle, making them more difficult, time-consuming and costly to resolve.
 The process of identifying and resolving issues can be complex and time-consuming, often leading to unexpected delays and cost overruns.